Last Updated on by

 About Those Pesky Carbs and Sugars

 You can cut the carb count in half since some of the sugars are consumed by active cultures.
-The number of carbs and sugar on the label do not take the fermentation process into account.
-To be absolutely sure that yogurt (in general or a new brand you’d like to try) isn’t affecting your attempts to stay in ketosis, you’ll need to monitor your ketone levels when you eat yogurt at first.
+The number of net carbs and sugar on the label do not take the fermentation process into account.
+To be absolutely sure that yogurt (in general or new yogurt brands you’d like to try) isn’t affecting your attempts to stay in ketosis, you’ll need to monitor your ketone levels when you eat yogurt at first.

 Adapting Your Yogurt to Fit Your Needs